cheinr/tankshootout64/README.md

 1. The game is to be a 2d top-down tank shooter
 2. It will initially support 4 players
 3. Players will be able to move and rotate their tank with the analog stick
-4. Players will be able to fire projectiles from their tank that can destroy other player's tanks
+4. Players will be able to fire projectiles from their tank that can destroy other players' tanks
 5. There will be collision detection to prevent tanks from overlapping

 ### Deliberate Functional Constraints